Vonage/gosrvlib/examples/service/CONFIG.md

 * **remoteConfigProvider**      : remote configuration source ("consul", "etcd", "envvar");
 * **remoteConfigEndpoint**      : remote configuration URL (ip:port);
-* **remoteConfigPath**          : remote configuration path in which to search for the configuration file (e.g. "/config/srvxmplname");
+* **remoteConfigPath**          : remote configuration path in which to search for the configuration file (e.g. "/config/gosrvlibexample");
-* **remoteConfigSecretKeyring** : path to the [OpenPGP](http://openpgp.org/) secret keyring used to decrypt the remote configuration data (e.g. "/etc/srvxmplname/configkey.gpg"); if empty a non secure connection will be used instead;
+* **remoteConfigSecretKeyring** : path to the [OpenPGP](http://openpgp.org/) secret keyring used to decrypt the remote configuration data (e.g. "/etc/gosrvlibexample/configkey.gpg"); if empty a non secure connection will be used instead;
 * **remoteConfigData**          : base64 encoded JSON configuration data to be used with the "envvar" provider.

 The equivalent environment variables are:

-* SRVXMPLENVPREFIX_REMOTECONFIGPROVIDER
+* GOSRVLIBEXAMPLE_REMOTECONFIGPROVIDER
-* SRVXMPLENVPREFIX_REMOTECONFIGENDPOINT
+* GOSRVLIBEXAMPLE_REMOTECONFIGENDPOINT
-* SRVXMPLENVPREFIX_REMOTECONFIGPATH
+* GOSRVLIBEXAMPLE_REMOTECONFIGPATH
-* SRVXMPLENVPREFIX_REMOTECONFIGSECRETKEYRING
+* GOSRVLIBEXAMPLE_REMOTECONFIGSECRETKEYRING
-* SRVXMPLENVPREFIX_REMOTECONFIGDATA
+* GOSRVLIBEXAMPLE_REMOTECONFIGDATA

 ## Configuration Format